 Security functions can be managed either by the user or by an authorized administrator through a Mobile Device Management system.
-Table 5 of the Security Target identifies the functions that can be managed and if the management function can be performed by the user, the authorized administrator or both.
+Tables 15, 16, and 17 of the Security Target identify the functions that can be managed and if the management function can be performed by the user, the authorized administrator, or both.